Making a complaint

 Website: www.thecareforum.org (with online ‘Contact Us’ form)

-The practice has a positive attitude to comments and complaints and welcomes any feedback that may help us to improve the service we provide.
+The Student Health Service has a positive attitude to comments and complaints and welcomes any feedback that may help us to improve the service we provide.